cherenkov-plenoscope/merlict_c89/README.md

 But of course the author will happily recive pull-requests that meet such expectations :wink:.

+Merlict tries to migrate towards a physical layout according to the 'The Pitchfork Layout' in 'merged Header Placement'.
+The merged headers are prefered as there are only public headers anyhow.

 # Suggested Tools
 - [Blender](https://www.blender.org/) to inspect and manipulate objects.
 It is especially useful to visualize surface-normals.